 The approved documents for Building Regulations in the UK provide detailed guidance on how to comply with the regulations.
 The following documents are relevant for new or replacement windows:

-Part B of the Building Regulations outlines the requirements for fire safety in buildings – in short, new and replacement windows in habitable rooms must have suitably sized window openings to provide emergency escape.
+Part B of the Building Regulations outlines the requirements for fire safety in buildings.
+New and replacement windows in habitable rooms must have suitably sized openings to provide emergency escape.

 The openable area in such a window must be at least 0.33 m² and at least 450 mm high or wide.
+The bottom of the openable area must also be no more than 1,100 mm above the floor.
 This requirement is in place to make sure that you and your family can escape safely from your home in the event of a fire.

 Part F: Ventilation

-Part F of the Building Regulations is about the requirements for ventilation in buildings.
+Part F of the Building Regulations covers the requirements for ventilation in buildings.
 New and replacement windows must provide adequate ventilation.
 This can be achieved through background ventilators, trickle vents, or openable windows.

 British Standards (BS)